-Shellie Willoughby - Shellie Willoughby is the current Chair for OKSCAUG and Vice President for SCAUG.
-Shellie is the GIS Specialist for the Oklahoma Conservation Commission for which she has worked for the past 20 years.
+Shellie Willoughby (Chair) - Shellie Willoughby is the current Chair for OKSCAUG and Vice President for SCAUG.
+Shellie is the GIS Specialist for the Oklahoma Conservation Commission for which she has worked for the past 20+ years.
 She also serves as the Assistant State Geographic Information Coordinator for the Oklahoma Office of Geographic Information.
-While working for the Oklahoma Conservation Commission she has been involved in the coordination efforts of the Oklahoma GI Council, the Oklahoma Office of Geographic Information and has coordinated the nationally recognized GIS Day at Capitol for the past 16 years.
+While working for the Oklahoma Conservation Commission she has been involved in the coordination efforts of the Oklahoma GI Council and the Oklahoma Office of Geographic Information.
 She has a Bachelor and Masters of Science degree in Geography from Oklahoma State University.
-As a member of SCAUG for 19 years Shellie has served on the SCAUG Board in various positions for the past 14 years as well as held multiple positions in the Oklahoma Chapter of SCAUG.
-Shellie loves to travel with her family and has been to 46 of the 50 states.
+As a member of SCAUG for 21 years Shellie has served on the SCAUG Board in various positions as well as held multiple positions in the Oklahoma Chapter of SCAUG.
+Shellie loves to travel with her family and has been to 48 of the 50 states.

-Charles Brady III - Charles Brady III has been involved with SCAUG for over 15 years.
+Charles Brady III (Past Chair) - Charles Brady III has been involved with SCAUG for 20 years.
 Charles worked for the Garvin County Assessors Office & Carroll Land Surveying while attending college at East Central University.
 He graduated from East Central University with a bachelor degree in Cartography in 1999 and has worked for the City of Ardmore as the G.I.S.
 Coordinator since 2000.
 He has his GISP and is an Honorary Member of the Oklahoma Society of Professional Land Surveyors.
-During the past 17 years Charles has coordinated and developed in every aspect of a municipal GIS as well as served several regional GIS organizations in various roles.
+During the past 20+ years Charles has coordinated and developed in every aspect of a municipal GIS as well as served several regional GIS organizations in various roles.
 Charles has served actively for many years in various capacities on the Carter County E911 Committee along with other regional committees.
 Charles also serves as the Municipal Government Representative on the Oklahoma Geographic Information Council.
 During this time Charles has served on both the Oklahoma Chapter SCAUG Steering Committee & the Regional Board of SCAUG in various positions.
-Charles & his wife of 17 years Penni have 2 children, a 13 year old son Charles IV & a 10 year old daughter Calin.
+Charles & his wife of 20 years Penni have 2 children, a 16 year old son Charles IV & a 13 year old daughter Calin.

-James Allen -Regional Treasurer James Allen graduated from East Central University in 2005 with a Degree in Cartography/Geography.
+James Allen (SCAUG Regional Treasurer) - James Allen graduated from East Central University in 2005 with a Degree in Cartography/Geography.
 He has been employed as the GIS Coordinator for Carter County, OK for 4 years.
 James works with many departments throughout the county assisting in their GIS needs and applications ranging from parcel mapping & addressing to emergency management to name a few.
 He has been a member of SCAUG for 4 years.